 In 2005, the PCCTF conducted a new community survey to identify needs in the community.

 In 2007, the Task Force started another program.
-It was felt the youth needed the basic life skills to help them make good choices.
-The Botvin LifeSkills training Program was implemented to target the fundamental reasons why students engage in behaviors that put them at risk.
-This program is for all Perry County schools who desire prevention services for 7th through 10th grade.
+It was felt the youth needed basic life skills to help them make good choices.
+The Botvin LifeSkills Training Program was implemented to target the fundamental reasons why students engage in behaviors that put them at risk.
+This program, now known as D.E.F.Y. is for all Perry County schools that desire prevention services for 7th through 10th grade.
 This interactive curriculum is taught by Task Force staff within the school setting.
-The SOS Suicide Prevention program was added in 2008, and is conducted yearly for both middle and high school students in all of the Perry County schools.
+The SOS Suicide Prevention program was added in 2008 and is conducted yearly for both middle and high school students in all of the Perry County schools.

 In 2007, the PCCTF initiated and passed the Youth Sales Tax in Perry County for the organizations.

 In 2013, the Healthy Alternatives for Little Ones (HALO) program was added.
 This is an evidence-based, developmentally-appropriate health education and prevention program for 4-6 year old children.
-The 15-week program is designed to strength protective factors and reduce risk factors by helping children develop resiliency skills: self-discipline, problem-solving strategies, and tolerance of people and situations different from their own.
-It is available for preschools, day cares, and kindergarten classes.
+The 15-week program is designed to strengthen protective factors and reduce risk factors by helping children develop resiliency skills: self-discipline, problem-solving strategies, and tolerance of people and situations different from their own.
+It is available for preschools, daycares, and kindergarten classes.